General

 How much does GSRP cost?

-GSRP is available at no cost to most families who qualify based on income or other factors.
+GSRP is available at no cost to families who qualify based on income or other factors.
 GSRP legislation requires specific collaboration when a child is eligible for Head Start.
 An eligible child must be referred to Head Start.
 The referral process within the protocol must identify which program is responsible for contacting the families to inform them of the eligibility for Head Start.
 Once parents are aware of the eligibility, Head Start should contact the family to describe the services available.
 Families should be guided to make the program choice best suited to their needs.

 How old are children in GSRP?